iveykun/24/README.md

 There are 32 possibilities in total:

-abcd
+abcd/
-abdc
+abdc/
-acbd
+acbd/
-adbc
+adbc/
-acdb
+acdb/
-adcb
+adcb/

-bacd
+bacd/
-badc
+badc/
-bcad
+bcad/
-bcda
+bcda/
-bdca
+bdca/
-bdac
+bdac/

-cabd
+cabd/
-cadb
+cadb/
-cbad
+cbad/
-cbda
+cbda/
-cdba
+cdba/
-cdab
+cdab/

-dabc
+dabc/
-dacb
+dacb/
-dbac
+dbac/
-dbca
+dbca/
-dcab
+dcab/
-dcba
+dcba/

 And we can see that there are actually just 12 variations that make up that long list:

-ab, ac, ad
+ab, ac, ad/
-ba, bc, bd
+ba, bc, bd/
-ca, cb, cd
+ca, cb, cd/
-da, db, dc
+da, db, dc/

 I think it is possible to calculate every solution using pairs (a,b) and (c,d) to make sums, differences and products.

 for example, a common technique is to find (4,6).
 The program would then run through the 32 possibilities to find sums and products that will result in a 6 or a 4.

 Example:
-23 59
+2359

 (2x3)(9-5) = 6x4 = 24